MartinStokholm/NGK_Repo/jour1/handin/exer3.md

 ### 5.2

-Lets now mesure a pingeble site, but with wireshark instand.
+Lets now measure a pingable site, but with wireshark instead.
 First, lets find our own IP with host -H
 ```
 ase@ubuntu:~$ hostname -I